mpfaffenberger/Tentacle/README.md

 5. **Press `g`** for AI-generated commit message
 6. **Boom!** 🎉 Professional commit message is generated and filled in—review/edit, then press Commit

-## 🏢 Walmart Integration

-This project is configured for **Walmart Global Tech** with:
-- Walmart internal PyPI index support
-- Corporate proxy configuration
-- WCAG 2.2 Level AA compliance for accessibility

 ## 🔮 What Makes This Special

 Tentacle combines the power of a visual git interface with AI-powered commit messages, making it perfect for: